Biohazardous Medical Waste Containers

 When it comes to medical waste, each subcategory has its own regulations for being properly disposed of.
-Biohazardous medical waste containers requires special attention to ensure it is properly disposed in compliance with state and federal regulations.
+Bio-hazardous medical waste containers require special attention to ensure they are properly disposed in compliance with state and federal regulations.

 Pathological waste includes removed human (or animal) organs, tissues, and body parts that have been exposed to infectious agents.

 Container: To prevent potential leaks, pathological waste should be double-bagged and stored similarly to liquid waste in secondary containers.